mmakaay/flask_micron/docs/users/plugins.rst

 A few hooks are annotated with *[Single]* in the table.
 These hooks are somewhat special.
 For most of the hooks, Flask-Micron will call the corresponding hook function in every registered plugin.
-For the *[Single]* hooks however, only the hook function from the plugin that was registered last is called.
+For the *[Single]* hooks however, the hook functions are called in reverse order (latest registered plugin first), until a hook function assigns data (possibly None) to the relevant property in the plugin context.

+First come, first serve, and we only have one serving.

 The reason for this, is that for those steps in the request processing, it makes no sense to perform them multiple times.
 The request can only be read